mtlynch/mtlynch.io/_posts/2017-09-15-human-code-reviews.md

 <ol>
 <li>Reviewer searches for whitespace issues and finds incorrect indenting.</li>
 <li>Reviewer writes a note calling out the incorrect indentation.</li>
-<li>Reviewer re-reads their note to make sure that it's worded in a clear, non-accusatory way.</li>
+<li>Reviewer rereads their note to make sure that it's worded in a clear, non-accusatory way.</li>
 <li>Author reads the note.</li>
 <li>Author corrects the code indentation.</li>
 <li>Reviewer verifies that the author addressed their note properly.</li>